Tilted sensitivity analysis in matched observational studies: Comparing the tilted and conventional sensitivity analyses through design sensitivity

 Comparing (\ref{eq:dsconv}) and (\ref{eq:tiltdesign}) provides the following simple condition for determining whether or not the tilted sensitivity analysis outperforms the conventional approach in terms of design sensitivity.

-\begin{proposition} Suppose that Assumptions \ref{as:plim} and \ref{as:clt} hold, and let $\tilde{\Gamma}_{tilt}$ and $\tilde{\Gamma}_{conv}$ be the design sensitivity for the tilted sensitivity analysis and conventional sensitivity analysis respectively.
+\begin{proposition} Suppose that Assumptions \ref{as:plim} and \ref{as:clt} hold, and let $\tilde{\Gamma}_{tilt}$ and $\tilde{\Gamma}_{conv}$ be the design sensitivity for the tilted and conventional approaches respectively.
+Assume the design sensitivities are uniquely defined.
 Then, the design sensitivity for the tilted sensitivity analysis is greater than that of the conventional sensitivity analysis if and only if $m_{\tilde{\Gamma}_{tilt}} > \eta$, or equivalently, if and only if $m_{\tilde{\Gamma}_{conv}} > \eta$. \end{proposition}

-The lack of a closed form solution for $m_{\Gamma}$ at any $\Gamma$ makes it challenging to precisely characterize (in analytic form) circumstances under which the design sensitivity of the tilted sensitivity analysis will be larger (better) than that of the conventional approach.
-Nonetheless, expansions based upon Proposition \ref{prop:MGamma} reveal the essential role played by the distribution of $\mathbf{q}_i = (q_{i1},...,q_{in_i})^T$ in determining which method should be preferred.
+The lack of a closed form for $m_{\Gamma}$ makes it challenging to precisely characterize circumstances under which the design sensitivity of the tilted sensitivity analysis will be larger (better) than that of the conventional approach for any particular $\tau > 0$.
+For a subclass of $m$-statistics studied in \citet{ros13}, we instead present a comparison along these lines when the treatment effect is small, in the sense that one can establish the existence of a $\tilde{\tau} > 0$ such that one approach is superior to the other for $0 < \tau < \tilde{\tau}$.
+This assesses a statistic's ability to distinguish a small treatment effect from a small degree of unmeasured confounding.